You will be able to unsubscribe from our news list at any time using the Unsubscribe link on our newsletters or by contacting us at email@example.com

 Planning obtained for a further 2 hydro plants.
 Expecting a further share offer late 2019.

 Investments in shares of renewable energy co-operatives and community benefit societies are long term investments to deliver an environmental and social impact as well as a financial return.
 As with any investment there are risks.
 Your capital is at risk and may not be readily realisable.
+The value of your shares may go down.
 Returns are projected, variable, depend on performance and are not guaranteed.
 Consider all risks before investing.
-As a community benefit society the share offer is exempt from regulation and as such investments do not receive the protection of the Government’s Financial Services Compensation Scheme and investors do not have recourse to the Financial Ombudsman Service.
+As unregulated share offers, investments do not receive the protection of the Government’s Financial Services Compensation Scheme and investors do not have recourse to the Financial Ombudsman Service.